AdemiluaIbukunoluwa/weather-dashboard/README.md

 # WEATHER DASHBOARD

 ## Overview
-A weather dashboard that fetches data from a weather API, stores it in an Amazon S3 bucket and retreives the data for display
+A weather dashboard that fetches data from a weather API, stores it in an Amazon S3 bucket, and retrieves the data for display.

-It combines the following devops principles:
+It combines the following DevOps principles:
 - External API Integration (OpenWeather API)
 - Cloud Storage (AWS S3)
 - Infrastructure as Code